schrolla/ScubaGear/baselines/teams.md

 ### Policy

+#### MS-TMS-002-001
-#### MS-TMS-002-001: Anonymous users SHALL NOT be enabled to start meetings in the Global (Org-wide default) meeting policy or in custom meeting policies if any exist.
+Anonymous users SHALL NOT be enabled to start meetings in the Global (Org-wide default) meeting policy or in custom meeting policies if any exist
-TODO add rationale.
+- _Rationale:_ TODO add rationale.
+- _Last modified:_ February 2023

 ### Resources
 - [Meeting policy settings - Participants & guests \| Microsoft